Build your protection in layers

 None of this is complicated, but it can be a pain in the ass.
 Most of it just requires someone to go through it systematically - which almost nobody does until something goes wrong.

-Security without privacy underneath is a strong lock on a house that anyone can find.
+But security without privacy underneath is a strong lock on a house that anyone can find.
 That's not a reason to skip the security layer, but it IS a reason to build the privacy layer first - so the security layer is protecting something that isn't already visible.

 Safety: the result